 The structure of each day will vary of course, from one provider to the next.

-- Can I see a virtual tour of the clinic, before committing?
+- Can I arrange a visit to the clinic, to look around, without obligation, before committing?

 - When do you expect me to start taking part in the therapy process?